apdot/doodle/README.md

 Doodle enhances standard markdown with powerful features for organization and context.

 #### Scoped Notes
 Keep your thoughts organized.
 Notes can be scoped to:
  -  **Project**: Tied to your current working directory.
  -  **Branch**: Tied to the current Git branch (perfect for feature-specific research).
  -  **Global**: Available everywhere.

 #### Linking
- - Bi-Directional Links: Create links to other notes using markdown syntax [link](note_uuid) or to any code file on your system, including line numbers.
+ - Bi-Directional Links: Create links to other notes using markdown syntax or to any code file on your system, including line numbers.
  - Connection Tracking: Doodle automatically tracks all incoming and outgoing links, which can be viewed in the Links View.
- - Quick Capture: Use :DoodleHere to instantly create a new note that links back to your current file and line, capturing the surrounding code for context.
+ - Quick Capture: Use `:DoodleHere` to instantly create a new note that links back to your current file and line, capturing the surrounding code for context.

 <div align="center">
     <img alt="Linking Demo" height="400" src="/assets/linking_demo.gif" />
 </div>

 #### Tagging
- - Flexible Tagging: Add #tags to the Tags: line of your notes to categorize them for easy filtering and retrieval.
+ - Flexible Tagging: Add #tags to the `Tags:` line of your notes to categorize them for easy filtering and retrieval.
- - Built-in Autocompletion: Doodle provides omni-completion (<C-x><C-o>) for existing tags, helping you maintain a consistent and organized tag system.
+ - Autocompletion: Doodle provides omni-completion (<C-x><C-o>) for existing tags.

 <div align="center">
     <img alt="Tagging Demo" height="400" src="/assets/tagging_demo.gif" />
 </div>

 #### Templating
- - Reusable Structures: Create reusable note structures for different purposes (e.g., meeting notes, daily logs) with the `:DoodleCreateTemplate <name>` command.
+ - Reusable Templates: Create reusable note structures for different purposes with the `:DoodleCreateTemplate <name>` command.
  - Telescope Integration: Use the Telescope picker to quickly find a template and create a new note from it, pre-filled with your content.

 <div align="center">